batstateu-is/2025-BatstateU-IS/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Beyond structural enhancements, the robot features a **rotating sensor mechanism** powered by a Technic™ Large Angular Motor, allowing both the OpenMV camera and Technic™ Distance Sensor to sweep in both directions for expanded field coverage, wall detection, and situational awareness.
 A **one-button power mechanism** was implemented to meet Future Engineers competition requirements, allowing the SPIKE™ Prime Hub, LMS-ESP32, and UPS-18650 power module to activate simultaneously with a single input through a regulated serial connection.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You may view the full performance of the team's robot through the link provided below.
-Watching the complete run will offer a clear understanding of how the mechanical design, sensor integration, and code execution come together in real-time to accomplish each task.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The video showcases the inspiring journey of the Future Engineers team as they prepare for the upcoming 2025 World Robot Olympiad.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This documentation showcases the inspiring journey of the Future Engineers team as they prepare for the upcoming 2025 World Robot Olympiad.
 It highlights the team members, the self-driving robot they built, and provides an in-depth look into its design, functionality, and programming.
 Featured segments include the Open Challenge and Obstacle Challenge, where the team's strategies and technical innovations are put to the test.

 > [!IMPORTANT]
 > This link contains all the videos produced by the team, compiled for everyone’s convenience.
-These videos showcase the creation of the self-driving robot, demonstrate its performance in various challenges, and explain the strategies implemented throughout the development process. <br>
+Watching the complete run will offer a clear understanding of how the mechanical design, sensor integration, and code execution come together in real-time to accomplish each task. <br>
 <br> ***[BatStateU-IS World Robot Olympiad 2025 – Future Engineers – Documentation and Performance Videos](https://github.com/batstateu-is/2025-BatstateU-IS/tree/main/video)***

 ***